neobepmat/docker-script/readme.md

     + docker container to run Postgres 9.6 in Linux Debian 10.9 container
 - python2-7
     + docker container to run linux image for python 2.7
+- sqlserver-linux
+    + instructions to configure and install a Docker container for Sql Server 2019 Express Edition
 - ubuntu
     + docker container to run Ubuntu for test purposes